SheltonZhaoK/Multi-Objective-Genetic-Algorithm-for-Cluster-Analysis/README.md

 ## Test Demo
 Three sample executions files are provided in "./scripts".

-All experiments related to Seurat clustering is implemented in R, and other algorithms are implemented in Python.
+All experiments related to Seurat clustering are implemented in R, and other algorithms are implemented in Python.
 If you are interested how the algorithms are implemented, please look at "./scripts/clusterer.py"

 To run Seurat clustering for internal validation.
 Please run the following command.
 The external validation of Seurat is performed when generating the synthetic data.
 ```